You need to tell us straight away if:

 - you think you’re being paid too much Housing Benefit

 You may have to pay back the Housing Benefit if you have been overpaid.

 Recovering Housing Benefits overpayments

 We can recover overpayments by:

-- asking your employer to operate a Direct Earnings Attachment (deducting directly from your wages)
+- asking your employer to take deductions from your wages (known as a Direct Earnings Attachment)

 - deducting directly from any ongoing benefit entitlement

 - deducting directly from other social security benefits

 Pay back an overpayment